Your Honor (Indian TV series)

 Your Honor is an Indian thriller drama streaming television series, directed by Eeshwar Nivas, under the production house Applause Entertainment.
 The series stars Jimmy Shergill, Pulkit Makol, Mita Vashisht, Yashpal Sharma and Parul Gulati in the main roles.
 Despite its name being similar to the American adaptation, the series is adaptated from Israeli TV series Kvodo (כבודו).
 The story follows a judge who lets go of his moralities, relationships and goes on to undermine ethics in order to save his son.
 The series was released on June 18, 2020, on the Indian OTT platform of SonyLIV.

-Your Honor season 2 was released on November 19, 2021.
-Gulshan Grover and Mahie Gill are the new major additions to the show.
+The second season of Your Honor was released on November 19, 2021.
+Gulshan Grover and Mahie Gill were the new major additions to the show.